A superhero film for young and old

 The second conversation comes when Laura finds that Logan is planning to abandon her and the other children.
 He completed his job, delivering her to the location where the other mutant children are.
 He's physically weak and has little more he can give.
 But Laura has bonded with him by now, and she wants him to remain in her company.
 He is, for all intents and purposes, her father; and she wants from him, not a warrior's withering skills, but a father's love.

 What sets this apart from nearly all other movies is that neither Logan nor the filmmakers dismiss the child's wants or trivialize them.
 Laura's wants are important because she is important.
 Logan feels Laura's judgment.
 He gets defensive, even yelling at her: "Hey!
 I never asked for this!"
 He offers sound, logical arguments that he's already given her more than he ever agreed to.
 But deep down, he feels Laura is still right.
 As her father, he owes her more than what a mercenary owes his client.
 He owes her loyalty and commitment.
 He sees her viewpoint clearly enough that he changes his argument to one more centered around her needs: "You are better off this way.
 Because I suck at this.
 Bad sh¡t happens to people I care about."

 In most films, adults assert their superiority over children.
 This time, the adult admits his lack of confidence.
 The adult and the child argue as equals, and the filmmakers do not side against the child.
 Moments like this are far too rare in film.

 My Favorite Mistake

-There is a scene where a TV is on and Laura sees a scene from the western Shane.
+There is a scene where a TV is on and Laura sees the western Shane.
 At Logan's conclusion, Laura quotes lines from Shane when she eulogizes Wolverine.
 Writer/Director James Mangold admits on the DVD's commentary track that he did this to fit an ageist cliché.
 He didn't think it was acceptable for a child to speak eloquent words without showing the audience she cribbed those words from another source.